Open-MV/.github/profile/README.md

-# OMF Community Resources
+# OMF Resources

-Welcome to the Open Metaverse Foundation (OMF) Community documentation.
+Welcome to the Open Metaverse Foundation (OMF).
 This is a central location for information related to our work, the processes our projects uses and how to contribute with them.

 First and foremost, ensure you read the [code of conduct](CODE_OF_CONDUCT.md) and [values](values.md) guides.
 Then reach out to *Foundational Interest Groups* (FIGs) that are involved in the areas you want to contribute to.